premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 This is what physicists concluded, purely because - without this notion, none of their formulae work.
 The speed of light is fixed and they cannot explain the behavior of a fast-moving object or an object near huge gravitational pull without stretching or shrinking the time.

-> The repeat the question again - Is time actually slowing down, or is the duration between events increasing?

 ### Perception in Physics

 All of the convincing explanations for time dilation involves, the perception of time relative to the observer. (i.e.) The person near the black hole or in a rocket perceives the time the same as us, on earth.
 Is that true?.
 We don't know.
 No one ever went to a black hole.